wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/introduction-to-microsoft-365-threat-intelligence/includes/1-introduction.md

 Cyber security breaches are a huge expenditure in today’s internet-based world.
 As such, it’s important that organizations invest in prevention rather than just recovery from a security breach.
-The average cost of recovering from a typical cyber-security breach is so high because organizations rarely spend much money on the preparation or ability to execute action plans BEFORE (or during) a cyberattack.
-Rather, most organizations spend the bulk of this money on remediation costs AFTER the attack has occurred.
+It's often expensive for organizations to recover from a typical cyber-security breach.
+The reason why is because most organizations rarely spend much money on preparing for attacks.
+Rather, they spend the bulk of their money on remediation costs AFTER the attack has occurred.
 These costs typically stem from litigation, brand damage, and even loss of business.

 One of the aspects of today’s cyberthreat landscape is its scale.
-The reach of cyberthreat tentacles is so widespread throughout an organization that it makes it hard to absorb the extensive and incessant pool of information, and then understand which information is most relevant among the noise.
+The reach of cyberthreat tentacles is widespread throughout most organization.
+This reach makes it hard to absorb the extensive and incessant pool of information.
+It also makes it difficult to understand which information is most relevant among the noise.

 Since Microsoft 365 hosts one of the largest networks in the world and manages content created on millions of devices, it's built: